timmcginley/Agile/Schedule/index.md

 ### Concept Introduction
 * Functions
 * Different way of building analysis

+### Activity 1: What's criteria for a shelter?
+* What does a shelter need to be a shelter?
+* Based on the systems, what features and functions of those systems are enabling the shelter
+* A list of what's actually needed to shelter humans
+* What type of functions can the shelter do?
+* What do the systems need to afford
+* Residential, work space, etc

+### Activity 2: Dismantle & Analyse Tent Mutations
+* In this activity you will be given tent assembly instructions, however every tent is different!
+* Dismantle and analyse your tent.
+Does it qualify as a shelter ?
+* How does the tent qualify as a shelter in its current form
+* [AP1] : Idenitfying Features

 ### Activity 1: Identifying functions of a tent
 * [AP2] Identifying Growth Stages